jthet/Autonomous-Aircraft-Drop/README.md

 Create your own fork of this repository to do work on.

-To add your work to this repository, create a PR from your fork's branch into the same branch on this repository
+To add your work to this repository, create a PR from your fork's branch into the same branch on this repository.

 #### Branch Instructions